Membership

 We strive to make these monthly sessions informative and welcoming to all members.
 We also invite our corporate members to introduce themselves and let us know what new products and services they offer.

-Meetings are held at the NSCC Waterfront Campus, with a video-link provided to members at the NSCC Lunenburg Campus.
+Meetings are held at the NSCC Ivany Campus, with a video-link provided to members at the NSCC Lunenburg Campus.

 What courses and information sessions are offered, and who can sign up for them?